Peter Thiel: New Zealand citizenship

-Thiel was a German citizen by birth, and became an American citizen by naturalization.
-He had received permanent residency in New Zealand in 2007.
-He had visited the country on four occasions prior to his application for citizenship, and had spent 12 days in New Zealand, fewer than the typical residency requirement of 1350 days.
-When he applied, he stated he had no intention of living in New Zealand, which is a criterion for citizenship.
-Then-Minister of Internal Affairs Nathan Guy waived those normal requirements, under an "exceptional circumstances" clause of the Citizenships Act.
+Thiel was a German citizen by birth and became an American citizen by naturalization.
+He received New Zealand citizenship in a private ceremony at the New Zealand consulate in Santa Monica, California, in August 2011; his citizenship status was not made public until 2017.
+Thiel had visited the country on four occasions prior to his application for citizenship, staying a total of 12 days; the typical residency requirement is 1,350 days in five years.
+When he applied, Thiel stated he had no intention of living in New Zealand, which is a criterion for citizenship.
+Then-Minister of Internal Affairs Nathan Guy waived those normal requirements, under an "exceptional circumstances" clause of the Citizenship Act.

-He became a New Zealand citizen in 2011, which became public in 2017.
-In 2015, he purchased a 193-hectare estate near Wānaka, which fitted the classification of "sensitive land" and required foreign buyers to obtain permission from New Zealand's Overseas Investment Office.
-Thiel did not require permission as he was a citizen.

-Thiel's application cited his contribution to the economy—he had founded a venture capital fund in Auckland before applying, and invested $7 million in two local companies—as well as a $1 million donation to the 2011 Christchurch earthquake appeal fund.
+Thiel's application cited his contribution to the economy—he had founded a venture capital fund in Auckland before applying, and had invested $7 million in two local companies—as well as a $1 million donation to the 2011 Christchurch earthquake appeal fund.
 Rod Drury, founder of Xero, also provided a formal reference for Thiel's application.
 Thiel's case was cited by critics as an example of how New Zealand passports can be bought, something the New Zealand government denied.
-At the time that his citizenship was revealed, The New Zealand Herald came out with the report that the New Zealand Defence Force, the Security Intelligence Service and the Government Communications and Security Bureau have long-standing links with Thiel's Palantir.
+At the time that his citizenship was revealed, The New Zealand Herald came out with the report that the New Zealand Defence Force, the Security Intelligence Service, and the Government Communications and Security Bureau have long-standing links with Thiel's Palantir.

-Roth IRA

-In 2021 it was revealed by ProPublica that Thiel had purchased 1.7 million founders shares in the entity that would become PayPal using $1,700 in a Roth IRA in 1999.
-Due to the rapid growth in the value of the shares as PayPal grew and was later acquired by eBay, it allowed Thiel to turn his $1700 Roth IRA into an account worth more than $5 billion as of 2019.
-Most of this increase in the value of the Roth was due to him re-investing his PayPal proceeds into companies like Palantir and Facebook which grew quickly after his investment.
-If Thiel waits until 2027, he can withdraw the entire $5 billion+ amount tax free.
+In 2015, Thiel purchased a 193 hectare estate near Wānaka, which fit the classification of "sensitive land" and required foreign buyers to obtain permission from New Zealand's Overseas Investment Office.
+Thiel did not require permission, as he was a citizen.